5dpo/5dpo.github.io/index.md

 - Faculty member at FEUP (teacher, researcher)
 - Researcher at INESC TEC

+If you do not meet these requirements, please justify your academic and professional situation in the application email, including the respective affiliations.

-### Information to apply
+### Information for the application

-- Curriculum Vitae (background, experience, projects
+- Curriculum Vitae (background, academic and professional experience, projects)
 - GitHub

 ## Sponsors